Bayesian Entropy Estimation for Countable Discrete Distributions: Theoretical properties of PYM

 \end{theorem} The assumption $K_N/N\to 0$ is more general than it may seem.
-For any discrete distribution it holds that $K_N \to \E[K_N]$ a.s., and $\E[K_N]/N \to 0$ a.s.~\cite{Gnedin07}, and so $K_N/N \to 0$ in probability for an arbitrary distribution.
-As a result, \eqref{eq:posterior:mean} shares its asymptotic behavior with $\Hplug$, in particular consistency.
-As \eqref{eq:posterior:mean} is consistent for each value of $\alpha$ and $d$, it is intuitively plausible that PYM, as a mixture of such values, should be consistent as well.
-However, while \eqref{eq:posterior:mean} alone is well-behaved, it is not clear that PYM should be.
-Since $\E[H|\vx,d,\alpha] \to \infty$ as $\alpha \to \infty$, care must be taken when integrating over $p(d,\alpha|\vx)$.
-Our main consistency result is, \begin{theorem} For any proper prior or bounded improper prior $p(d, \alpha)$, if data $\vx_N$ are drawn from a fixed, countably infinite discrete distribution $\vpi$ such that for some constant $C>0$, $K_N = o(N^{1-1/C})$ in probability, then
+For any infinite discrete distribution, it holds that $K_N \to \E[K_N]$ a.s., and $\E[K_N]/N \to 0$ a.s.~\cite{Gnedin07}, and so $K_N/N \to 0$ in probability for an arbitrary distribution.
+As a result, the right--hand--side of \eqref{eq:posterior:mean} shares its asymptotic behavior with $\Hplug$, in particular consistency.
+As \eqref{eq:posterior:mean} is consistent for each value of $\ConParInfinite$ and $d$, it is intuitively plausible that $\Hpym$, as a mixture of such values, should be consistent as well.
+However, while \eqref{eq:posterior:mean} alone is well-behaved, it is not clear that $\Hpym$ should be.
+Since $\E[H|\vx,d,\ConParInfinite] \to \infty$ as $\ConParInfinite \to \infty$, care must be taken when integrating over $p(d,\ConParInfinite|\vx)$.
+Our main consistency result is, \begin{theorem} For any proper prior or bounded improper prior $p(d, \ConParInfinite)$, if data $\vx_N$ are drawn from a fixed, countably infinite discrete distribution $\vpi$ such that for some constant $C>0$, $K_N = o(N^{1-1/C})$ in probability, then